src-d/blog/content/upcoming/towards_kmeans_on_gpu.md

 Finally, we finish in 12 minutes.
 Not 7 as one might expect because our bottleneck is the memory throughput.

+We still can do better!
+There is one last powerful optimization: tuning the block sizes, that is, the topology of the calculations.
+The maximum block size is 1024 and it is optimal in case of zero shared memory usage and no internal thread synchronization.
+All the previous run times were given with that block size.
+But our most time consuming kernels (that is, functions which run on GPU in CUDA terminology) use shared memory and thus need to synchronize.
+Setting smaller block size for them allows for better hardware load balancing: while some threads wait on the synchronization barrier in one warp, they may do useful work in the other.
+The best block size is normally found by experiment and equals to either 256 or 512.
+This brings dramatic performance improvement: down to 7 minutes and 16 seconds.

 Can we do better?..
 Yes we can, but not with vanilla Lloyd at this time.
-Yinyang code uses much of Lloyd tweaks we suggested before, and finally we reach the run time of 7:45.
-The difference between the promised 10x improvement in the paper and the observed <1.5x has to be explained.
+Yinyang code uses much of Lloyd tweaks we suggested before, and finally we reach the run time of 4:38.
+The difference between the promised 10x improvement in the paper and the observed 1.5x has to be explained.
 Because of the SIMT nature, if different threads in the same group (warp) go by different code paths after a conditional clause, the overall run time of the warp will be the sum of the run times of each different path.
 Thus, the extensive branching inside Yinyang does not result in much performance boost.
-The other reason is that we still have to run Lloyd iterations from time to time in order to make Yinyang iterations perform well and they are slow because of many memory writes.
+The other reason is that we still have to run Lloyd-like iterations from time to time in order to make Yinyang iterations perform well and the former are slow because of extensive memory writes.

 There is a way to further speed up Lloyd a little though, if we properly align the lanes in our samples and centroids arrays.
 It is best to make